OpenBitcoinPrivacyProject/wallet-ratings/2015-1/wallets/darkwallet.md

 ##Description##

-Bitcoin Wallet by Andreas Schildbach is the oldest mobile Bitcoin wallet in use.
-Development started in March of 2011.
-As the first mobile wallet to gain widespread use, it has served as a de facto reference implementation for Android bitcoin wallets.

-Bitcoin Wallet holds up well in terms of privacy features compared to more feature-rich wallets due to its simple interface.
-Bitcoin Wallet provides a simple interface that doesn’t allow users to perform privacy-reducing actions like reusing addresses for receiving funds.
-Multiple account support is Bitcoin Wallet’s single largest missing feature compared to its mobile competition.
+Darkwallet is the first Bitcoin wallet explicitly devoted to privacy as a primary design goal, created by Amir Taaki and Cody Wilson.
+Darkwallet in the only wallet in our group which includes automatic CoinJoin mixing and ECDH Stealth Addresses.
+Another notable feature in Darkwallet is an automatic P2P network for messaging between users.

+As demonstrated by its score, Darkwallet is generally successful in its attempts to avoid privacy pitfalls.
+Some of the weaknesses include a reliance on third party Obelisk servers which have the ability to deanonymize users; theoretically users could run their own Obelisk server, but we consider this to be beyond the capabilities of most potential Darkwallet users.
+Another factor that makes Darkwallet weaker than it could be is its relatively small user base, which makes CoinJoin unlikely to find a partner for on-demand mixing.

+The future of Darkwallet is currently uncertain, as it has not yet reached its release milestone and no development activity has occurred since February 20th.

-##Questionnaire Response##
+##Questionnaire Response ##

-The developers of Bitcoin Wallet did not respond to the OBPP questionnaire.
+The developers of Darkwallet did not respond to the OBPP questionnaire.

 ##Question Scores##